McJackTang/mcjacktang.github.io/_pages/about.md

 # 👨🏻‍🎓 Service and Leadership
+- Conference Reviewers: MobileHCI'24
-- Conference Reviewers: MobileHCI'24, IMWUT
+- Journal Reviewers: IMWUT
 - 2024-Now: Science and Innovation Mentor, Xinya College, Tsinghua University
 - 2023-Now: Chairman of Hunan Culture Association,  Tsinghua University
 - 2021-2023: Leader of Creative Design and Intelligent Engineering.
 CDIE9 was honored with the award of “Excellent Academic Class”.